gerdemb/SQLiteChangesetSync/README.md

 # Overview

-SQLiteChangesetSync is a Swift package that enables the synchronization of SQLite databases across multiple devices by leveraging the [SQLite Session Extension](https://www.sqlite.org/sessionintro.html).
-It uses an offline-first approach, allowing changesets to be captured as binary data blobs in a table within the SQLite database.
-After being committed, these changesets can be pushed to, and fetched from a remote repository such as a CloudKit database, and then merged into the local databases.
-These actions are modeled after git operations, but adapted to the context of database synchronization.
-The package is designed for scenarios requiring consistent data across different instances, particularly useful in environments with intermittent network connectivity.
+SQLiteChangesetSync is a Swift package that allows for the offline-first synchronization of SQLite databases across multiple devices with intermittent network connectivity.
+It works by leveraging the [SQLite Session Extension](https://www.sqlite.org/sessionintro.html) to capture changesets as they are "committed" to a local database.
+Similar to git, these changesets can then be "pushed" to a remote repository such as a CloudKit database.
+Other devices can then "fetch" these changesets and apply them their local database to keep data consistent across different databases.

-_Note_: This package is an experimental concept that I've developed and am excited to share with the community.
+_Note_: This package is an experimental concept that I've developed and wanted to share.
 While it functions well on my machine, your experience may vary! 😄 I'm very interested in receiving feedback about the idea and its implementation.
 Insights from anyone who tries to use it would be incredibly valuable and greatly appreciated.

 # Advantages of SQLiteChangesetSync Approach